Who is the world’s youngest judge?

 Guinness World Records certificate awarded to Marc L. Griffin stating he holds the record for Youngest Judge at age 17, appointed and commissioned as Justice of the Peace in Johnson County, Indiana, on February 19, 1974.

-Certificate issued by Guinness World Records Ltd. Reproduced here as documentary evidence.
+Certificate issued by Guinness World Records Ltd.

 The American Bar Association also reported on the recognition.
 See Debra Cassens Weiss, Indiana Lawyer Who Started His Legal Career as a 17-Year-Old Judge Gets the World Record, ABA Journal (Oct.
 31, 2011).